ryan1604/yt-transcript/README.md

-# yt-transcript
+# YT Transcript

-`yt-transcript` is a Python CLI program that takes a YouTube video URL and outputs the transcript to a file.
+`YT Transcript` is a Python CLI program that takes a YouTube video URL and outputs the transcript to a file.

 Behavior:
 - It tries manually created YouTube captions first.